JuJacques/Functional-Data/README.md

 ## Regression with functional covariates

+### Functional output and functional covariates

+J.S.
+Tamo Tchomgui, J. Jacques, V. Barriac, G. Fraysse, S. Chrétien (2024).
+A mixture of experts regression model for functional response with functional covariates.
+To appear in Statistics and Computing  <a href="https://hal.science/hal-04529923">web</a>

+### Ordinal output and functional covariates
 FREG : R package for linear, ordinal and logistic regression with functional covariates

 Corresponding paper for the ordinal case:<br>